jakmate/formula-ascent/README.md

 A machine learning application that predicts drivers' likelihood of advancing to parent series using historical performance data.

+## To Do

+### Academies scraper
+- Fix double header for graduate tables
+- Haas table (no former, current, graudate header)
+- Integrate into the workflow

 ## Deployment

 The application is containerized and deployed on: